yavorfingarov/Reprise/README.md

 ## Services

-Any class that has a public parameterless constructor and implements `IServiceConfgurator` can configure services.
+Any class (including an endpoint) that has a public parameterless constructor and implements `IServiceConfgurator` can configure services.

 ```csharp
 [Endpoint]